rrnarayan1/omni-crosswords/README.md

 ## Development
 Omni Crosswords uses SwiftUI.

-Use XCode to open the .xcworkspace file.
+Use XCode to open the .xcodeproj file.
 There are two options to enable a successful build.

 ### Firebase
 Set up Firebase Cloud Firestore, and add the `GoogleService-Info.plist` file to the root directory.
 Make sure anonymous authentication is enabled.